vars-cli/vars/README.md

 # Safe Vars

-Secure environment variables for your projects.
+Secure environment variables for your projects with UNIX-like composability.

 One encrypted personal store, shared across all your repos.
-No more scattered `.env` files, accidental commits, secrets drifting out of sync or even read by a coding agent.
+No more scattered `.env` files, accidental leaks, secrets out of sync or even read by a coding agent.

 ---